 Low productivity has a major impact on our confidence.
 When you perform well, your self-esteem and confidence are through the roof.
 On the other hand, productivity struggles usually make you feel you’re incompetent or that you are just not cut out for the task at hand.

 First, bear in mind that everyone experiences problems with the performance so the root of the issue is not your competence.
 Instead of blaming yourself, you should focus on identifying productivity killers.

 Why?
 When you determine factors that affect your performance, you can develop a strategy to solve them or avoid those situations.
 The result is logical – better productivity.

 - Social media

 - The internet

-Let’s not forget that poor organization skills can also make you work more and accomplish less.
-Basically, everything you do has either positive or negative impact on your productivity.
+Let’s not forget that poor organization skills can also make your work more and accomplish less.
+Basically, everything you do has either a positive or negative impact on your productivity.

 Good thing is, you CAN become more productive.
 In order to do so, you have to make some changes and correct habits that affect your performance.

 To help you out, AssignmentHelper, released an interesting infographic with 11 easy yet effective ways to enhance your productivity and get more things done faster than ever.

 What makes this infographic useful is that it takes an evidence-based approach instead of randomly listing tips and tricks.
 Scrolling through this infographic helps you learn why do certain factors affect your productivity and how you can overcome this problem.